Study Abroad Options

-Remember that Spanish majors are required to take a minimum of eighteen (18) credits of the thirty eight (38) required for the major in residence at the University of Pittsburgh.
-Spanish 0055, Spanish 1806, and one upper level elective must be included in these eighteen (18) credits.
-Minors must take a minimum of nine (9) credits in residence, and these must include one upper-level course.
+Remember that Spanish majors must take a minimum of eighteen (18) credits of the thirty-eight (38) required for the major in residence at the University of Pittsburgh.
+Spanish 0055, Spanish 1806, and one upper-level elective must be included in these eighteen (18) credits.
+Minors must take at least nine (9) credits in residence, including one upper-level course.
 So, even if more courses are eventually approved in your study abroad contract, you will only be able to transfer as many credits toward the major or the minor as the in-residence rules allow.

 Enjoy!
-And let a departmental adviser know if there is any change in your plans.
-More often than not, some of the courses you plan to take will be cancelled and replacements have to be identified.
-If this occurs, or if you decide to drop a pre-approved course and to add a replacement, in order to ensure that a new course will count, check the course with an adviser via e-mail.
+And let a departmental advisor know if there is any change in your plans.
+More often than not, some of the courses you plan to take will be canceled, and replacements must be identified.
+If this occurs, or if you decide to drop a pre-approved course and add a replacement, to ensure that a new course will count, check the course with an adviser via e-mail.
 Keep a copy of all the correspondence.

-E-mail any of your advisers to discuss your enrollment plans, so that he/she can allow you to self-register on-line.
+E-mail any of your advisors to discuss your enrollment plans so that he/she can allow you to self-register online.

 Upon your return

-Please bring a copy of your foreign university transcript and give them to the department, so that you can get credit for your work.
+Please bring a copy of your foreign university transcript and give them to the department so that you can get credit for your work.
 Until the copy is in your file, the department will not be able to certify you for graduation.
-In addition, if you took courses other than those listed on your SAO contract and you discussed them with an adviser via e-mail, please bring copies of those e-mail exchanges.
+In addition, if you took courses other than those listed on your Global Experiences Office contract and you discussed them with an adviser via e-mail, please bring copies of those e-mail exchanges.
 This will help the adviser prepare the crediting in an expedited manner.